gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.mod Field

-(Cross-Game compatible) The BloonsMod that this content was added by
+The BloonsMod that this content was added by

 ```csharp
 public BloonsMod mod;